ibm-cloud-docs/key-protect/view-key-versions.md

 |key_ring_ID|**Optional**.
 The unique identifier of the key ring that the key is a part of.
 The header itself is optional, but if unspecified, {{site.data.keyword.keymanagementserviceshort}} will search for the key in every key ring associated with the specified instance.
 It is recommended to specify the key ring ID for a more optimized request.
 Note: The key ring ID of keys that are created without an `x-kms-key-ring` header is: default.
 For more information, see [Grouping keys](/docs/key-protect?topic=key-protect-grouping-keys).|
 |show_total|**Optional**.
 If set to `true`, returns `totalCount` in the response metadata for use with pagination for all keys in an active state, unless `allKeyStates` is also set to true.
 The `totalCount` value returned specifies the total number of key versions that match the request, disregarding limit and offset.
 The default is set to false.|
 |allKeyStates|**Optional**.
 If not set to true, an HTTP 409 is returned for all non-active keys.
-{: caption="Table 1.
-Describes the variables that are needed to list key versions with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to list key versions with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `GET api/v2/keys/<keyID_or_alias>/versions` response returns the list of versions that are associated with the root key.
 The following JSON object